Adult care and wellbeing

 We also provide a number of fact sheets about our services.
 These are available on our website or you can call into one of our offices and ask for a copy to be printed for you.

-This Department of Health document sets out the different choices that people are able to make in relation to their health and social care.
+The Department of Health Adult Social Care: Choice Framework (opens in a new window) sets out the different choices that people are able to make in relation to their health and social care.

 Are you worried about someone?

-After reading the information on this website, if you feel you need to make a referral for yourself or someone else, please Call Derbyshire on 01629 533190.
+After reading the information on this website, if you feel you need to make a referral for yourself or someone else, please Call Derbyshire tel: 01629 533190.

 Complaint, comment or compliment

 If you have a complaint, comment or compliment about adult care services then please see our complaints process.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)

 - Guide to Adult Care Leaflet - Aug 2013 (215KB)